 Preferably, look for a rules-based radiology scheduling software that allows you to specify your clinical rules, specialty requirements, and human resources policies, so that every schedule you build automatically follows the rules of your practice.

 This feature is the best way to block mistaken assignments - like when a technologist is scheduled in three different places at the same time, or when a radiologist is scheduled for call, even though they are on vacation out of state.

 With rules-based scheduling, your radiology practice can trust that every schedule you build has been checked against all your clinical and facility criteria.
 Even requests get screened automatically to make sure approving them would not violate any rule.

 Automated scheduling is the single best way to ensure accuracy and reliability in scheduling your radiology practice.
 Make sure you choose software that provides it.

 When it comes to managing a radiology practice, there is a lot to be said for a scheduling software that can integrate time tracking with your payroll service.
 With providers working different shifts and overtime having to be calculated, you need a scheduling software that can handle your time tracking.

-Look for software that makes it easy to clock in and out (OpenTempo uses touchscreen kiosks) and that can handle any variation in your shifts and salary calculations.
+Look for software that makes it easy to clock in and out (OpenTempo provides controlled clocking in from the mobile application) and that can handle any variation in your shifts and salary calculations.
 Most of all, look for software that is able to export your data into a format your payroll software can accept.
 Without that, you will be forced to waste time re-entering your data into your payroll system.

 When time tracking and payroll are integrated into your scheduling, you have a workforce management software capable of handling the intricacies of your radiology practice.